RemoteSensingTools/vSmartMOM.jl/paper.md

 # Benchmarks

-Standard reference tables from the literature [@Natraj:2009] are used to validate **RadiativeTransfer.jl** simulation output.
+Standard reference tables from the literature [@Natraj:2009] are used to validate **vSmartMOM.jl** simulation output.
 The data is available in **Appendix 1**, in **Tables 1-3**.
-The key result is that simulated reflectance output from RadiativeTransfer.jl closely matches published standard values, in every case within 0.0005 of the published value.
+The key result is that simulated reflectance output from vSmartMOM.jl closely matches published standard values, in every case within 0.0005 of the published value.

 Runtime duration for a given simulation is also compared between using CPU and GPU architectures.
 (CPU architecture is single-threaded, AMD EPYC 7H12 64-Core Processor; GPU is parallel on an NVIDIA A100 Tensor Core (40Gb))